Klyne-Labs-LLC/vocallq/INSTRUCTIONS.md

 - Free License (Send us an email to support@webprodigies.com with your domain name to activate the license)
 - Figma File (Should be included inside the email you received with the codebase)

----

-Note: Some links in this file may have special offers, discounts or limited time bonuses.
-Not using the links simply means you're saying no to the special offers but does not mean things wont work.
-Few links are kick back links for us to grab some coffee while we code these awesome projects for you!
-Thank you in advance for supporting us and hope you love the discounts!

----

 # 🛠 Installation Manual